• Skip to primary navigation

 For a fun twist, try stuffing the chicken with ricotta, Parmesan, and cherries, then brushing with a balsamic reduction instead of the honey and lemon juice mixture.

-There are so many ways you can experiment with the flavors for this dish!
+There are so many ways you can experiment with the flavors of this dish!

 Storage